Tatwi/legend-of-hondo/doc/features/mod-lifeanddeathchanges.md

 - Health/Action/Mind each have their own unique purposes.
 - Buffed player Health pool sizes so they can take larger hits without being "insta-gibbed".
 - Player stats don't regeneate at such a high rate that the player effectively becomes invincible.
-- Jedi isn't being used here, so I made mobs that could only be killed by them more plausible to be defeated by the other professions; I am quite sure the harest content will be extremely challenging, perhaps even impossible.
+- The Jedi professions aren't being used in Legend of Hondo, so I haven't made any changes with them in mind.
+However, I made mobs that could only be killed by them more plausible to be defeated by the other professions; I am quite sure the harest content will still be extremely challenging, perhaps even impossible.

 ####NPC/Creature Changes
 - High level NPCs/Creatures have less Health (80,000 Max).